Best & Worst Toyota Highlander Years

 Worst Year: 2019

-Despite its premium interior and a host of standard safety features, these drawbacks led to a lower ranking.
+Despite its opulent interior and a boatload of standard safety features, these drawbacks dragged down its ranking.
+Sometimes, you can have too much of a great thing.

 Best & Worst Years For Toyota Highlander 4th Generation (2020-Present)